-Things to consider as You start working on a Science and Engineering Fair Project:
+Things to consider as You start working on a STEM Research Fair Project:

 What thing(s) am I most interested in?
 Food?
 Baseball?
 Gardening/Plants?
 Pets?
 Robots?
 Computers?
 Skateboarding?
 Etc. What am I really “passionate” about?